We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Anxiety and worry are emotions everyone feels at some point.
-Approximately 40 million American adults (over the age of 18) have anxiety disorders.
+Approximately 40 million American adults have anxiety disorders.

 Feelings of anxiety can trigger other symptoms, such as: